Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- This season, Michael Porter Jr. has made 6.4 shots from the floor per game, which adds up to 11.1% of his team's total makes.

-- He's put up 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's connected on three threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.

-- The Suns allow 42.9 rebounds per contest, ranking 11th in the NBA.
+- The Suns allow 111.6 points per game, sixth-ranked in the NBA.

-- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

+- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.

 Michael Porter Jr. vs. the Suns